 Capacity of Data Circuit

-Bandwidth is a measurement of the size of a data connection (measured in Kbps, Mbps, or Gbps), this is the physical capacity, similar to a road (one lane, two lane, four lane, etc).
+Bandwidth is a measurement of the size of a data connection (measured in Kbps, Mbps, or Gbps), this is the physical capacity, similar to a road (one lane, two lanes, four lanes, etc).
 Latency is the measurement of speed that data travels across a network (measured in milliseconds – ms), similar to how fast a car travels on the road.
 Lower latency equals a faster speed, so a large bandwidth connection along with a low latency network is ideal when looking at Bandwidth vs Latency.

 Speed of Network